kehantan/labbook/docs/protein/bradford.rst

 **Procedure**

 #.
 Dilute BSA powder in distilled water to make stock solution of BSA (5 mg/mL).
 #.
-Prepare a series of BSA standard solutions of known concentrations starting from 0, 200, 400, 600, 800, and up to 1000 ug/mL by diluting the BSA stock solution in distilled water with the final cocentration of 50 uL.
+Prepare a series of BSA standard solutions of known concentrations starting from 0, 200, 400, 600, 800, and up to 1000 ug/mL by diluting the BSA stock solution in distilled water.
 #.
 In a 96 well clear plate, add 10 uL of BSA or protein sample into 190 uL of Bradford reagent.
-Mix well by repeat pipetting.
+Mix well.
 #.
 Include wells for blank by pipette 200 uL of distilled water.

     * The blank should be depending on what solvent you use for dissolving the BSA, can be distilled water, MilliQ water, or PBS.